Home

 Overview

-Taihei is a trans-Pacific submarine cable system connecting Japan and the United States across approximately 7,000 kilometres of the Pacific Ocean.
-The system is planned for service in 2027 and is owned entirely by Google.
-It provides a direct link between the Japanese coast and the Hawaiian Islands, serving one of the world's most active digital corridors.
+Taihei is a trans-Pacific submarine cable system connecting Japan and the United States across approximately 7,000 kilometers of the Pacific Ocean.
+Scheduled to be ready for service in 2027, Taihei is wholly owned by Google.
+The cable provides a direct link between Takahagi, Japan, and Kapolei, Hawaii, forming a critical infrastructure component in one of the world's most active digital corridors.
+Its deployment underscores the increasing demand for high-capacity, low-latency connectivity between Asia and North America, driven by cloud services, data exchange, and global internet traffic.

 Route and Landings